arrow_left_alt

 Configurator options

 These are attributes that allow you to generate product variants – they affect the price, catalog number, photos, etc. For example: size, color.
+This approach to product configuration enables stores to offer personalized products and configurable products tailored to customer preferences with selectable options, making them truly customizable products that reflect individual preferences.

 Custom fields